Capt. Joseph Anthony Revak

 Joseph was held at Cabanatuan until October 1942, when he was selected for transport to the Davao Penal Colony on the Island of Mindanao to work on a labor detail.
 The POWs were taken to Manila and boarded on Erie Maru which sailed on October 28th.
 After stopes at Iloido and Cebu, Mindanao, the ship arrived at Lasang, Mindanao, on November 7th.

 The camp discipline was poor and the American commanding officer changed frequently.
 The junior officers refused to take orders from the senior officers.
 Soon, the enlisted men spoke anyway they wanted to, to the officers.
 The situation improved because all majority of POWs realized that discipline was needed to survive.
 In December 1942, his family received word that he was a POW.

 At first, the work details were not guarded.
-The POWs plowed, planted, and harvested the crops.
-The sick POWs made baskets.
+The POWs plowed, planted, and harvested the crops, while the sick POWs made baskets.
 In April 1943, the POWs working conditions varied.
-Those working the rice fields received the worst treatment.
-They were beaten for not meeting quotas, misunderstandings between the POWs and guards, and a translator who could not be trusted to tell the truth.
+Those working the rice fields received the worst treatment and were beaten for not meeting quotas.
+There were frequent misunderstandings between the POWs and guards, many caused by a translator who could not be trusted to tell the truth.

 Many of the POWs became ill with what was called, "Rice Sickness".
 This illness was caused by a POW cutting his foot or leg on a rice stalk.
 The POW developed a rash and suffered from severe swelling.
 If a POW bruised himself, the bruise developed into a ulcer.
 Most, if not all the prisoners, suffered from malaria.